56kcloud/Training/Docker/kickstart/chapters/webapps.md

     674d7abf10c6        debian:jessie       "bash"              36 minutes ago      Exited (0) 2 minutes ago                       debian
     ```

-12. List out the current directory
+8. Sart the Debian container again

     ```
-    $ ls
-    root        test-file   test-file2
+    $ docker container start debian
     ```

+8. Attach to the Debian container hit `enter` twice after completing the command

+    ```
+    $ docker container attach debian
+    ```

     Because the container still exists, the files are still available on  your file system.
-At this point you could `docker start` your container and it would be just as it was before you exited.
+At this point the file we created previously still exists.

     However, if we remove the container, the directories on the host file system will be removed, and your changes will be gone